 The message “I am coming soon” is the call to keep awake.
 Jesus might have told his disciples, “I will not be back for thousands of years.
 But be vigilant, for you yourselves will live only decades, not knowing the day or the hour when you will die.”
 Would the message have been heard in the same way?
 Probably not, for we are inclined to take the long view.
 We live for our children and grandchildren as well as for ourselves, and get our sense of identity and meaning, partly, from being members of the human race, which we hope will go on forever even though individuals die.
 So no timescale is given, and the message “I am coming soon” is one for all mankind as well as the individual.
 Some may scoff, and reply, “Where is the promise of his coming?
 Man has been on the earth for millions of years, and the earth will continue until the Sun becomes a red giant.”
 The message in that case is, he will come sooner than you think.

 All time is present to the one who sees the end from the beginning (Isa 46:10, 57:15).
 Since he could have described the future in unambiguous detail, Revelation’s obscurity seems to be intentional.
-Nor can we say that the Church has been greatly disadvantaged by paying the prophecy little heed because of its obscurity.
+We cannot say that the Church has been greatly disadvantaged by paying the prophecy little heed.
 While we need to keep in mind that Jesus will come again, we get this awareness chiefly from reading Matthew, Mark and Luke, where Jesus speaks about this often, and often with greater clarity.
 Further material is found in the epistles and in the Old Testament prophets.

 - The Book of Daniel contributes extensively to the Book of Revelation.
 It deals with the future of the Jews, from the 6th century BC to ‘the time of the end’.
 The angel who imparted its final vision told Daniel to shut up and seal the book until that time.
 As a result of archaeological discoveries and other scholarly study over the last hundred years, most of it is now well understood.
 It can no longer be regarded as sealed.